This PDF is the current document as it appeared on Public Inspection on 12/21/2016 at 08:45 am.

 (2) A request for expedited processing may be made at any time.

 (3) A requester who seeks expedited processing must submit a statement, certified to be true and correct, explaining in detail the basis for making the request for expedited processing.
-For example, under paragraph (e)(1)(ii) of this section, a requester who is not a full-time member of the news media must establish that he or she is a person whose primary professional activity or occupation is information dissemination.
+For example, under paragraph (f)(1)(ii) of this section, a requester who is not a full-time member of the news media must establish that the requester is a person whose primary professional activity or occupation is information dissemination, though it need not be the requester's sole occupation.
 Such a requester also must establish a particular urgency to inform the public about the government activity involved in the request—one that extends beyond the public's right to know about government activity generally.
-A requester cannot satisfy the “urgency to inform” requirement solely by demonstrating that numerous articles have been published on a given subject.
-OPIC may waive the formal certification requirement at its discretion.
+The existence of numerous articles published on a given subject can be helpful in establishing the requirement that there be an “urgency to inform” the public on the topic.
+OPIC may waive the formal certification requirement in its administrative discretion.

-(a) Acknowledgments of requests.
+(b) Acknowledgments of requests.
 If a request will take longer than ten days to process, OPIC will send the requester an acknowledgment letter that assigns the request an individualized tracking number.
+The letter will include a brief description of the records sought to allow requesters to more easily keep track of requests.

-(b) Grants of requests.
+(c) Grants of requests.
 OPIC will notify the requester in writing if it makes a determination to grant a request in full or in part.
-The notice will inform the requester of any fees charged under Section 706.22 of this part.
+The notice will inform the requester of any fees charged under Section 706.22 of this part and of the availability of the FOIA Public Liaison to offer assistance.
 OPIC will disclose the requested records to the requester promptly upon payment of any applicable fees.

 (1) The name and title or position of the person responsible for the denial;